Airport security: Israel

 El Al Airlines is headquartered in Israel.
-The last hijacking occurred on July 23, 1968, and no plane departing Ben Gurion Airport, just outside Tel Aviv, has ever been hijacked.
+Its only successful hijacking occurred on July 23, 1968, and no plane departing Ben Gurion Airport, just outside Lod in the outskirts of Tel Aviv's metropolitan area, has ever been hijacked.

 It was in 1972 that terrorists from the Japanese Red Army launched an attack that led to the deaths of at least 24 people at Lod Airport.
 Since then, security at the airport relies on a number of fundamentals, including a heavy focus on what Raphael Ron, former director of security at Ben Gurion Airport, terms the "human factor", which may be generalized as "the inescapable fact that terrorist attacks are carried out by people who can be found and stopped by an effective security methodology."

 On December 27, 1985, terrorists simultaneously attacked El Al ticket counters at the Rome, Italy and Vienna, Austria airports using machine guns and hand grenades.
 Nineteen civilians were killed and many wounded.
 In response, Israel developed further methods to stop such massacres and drastically improved security measures around Israeli airports and even promised to provide plainclothes armed guards at each foreign airport.
-The last successful airline-related terrorist attack was in 1986, when a security agent found a suitcase full of explosives during the initial screening process.
+The last successful airline-related terrorist attack was in the 1986 Hindawi affair, when a security agent found a suitcase full of explosives during the initial screening process.
 While the bag did not make it on board, it did injure 13 after detonating in the terminal.

 As part of its focus on this so-called "human factor," Israeli security officers interrogate travelers using racial profiling, singling out those who appear to be Arab based on name or physical appearance.
 Additionally, all passengers, even those who do not appear to be of Arab descent, are questioned as to why they are traveling to Israel, followed by several general questions about the trip in order to search for inconsistencies.
 Although numerous civil rights groups have demanded an end to the profiling, Israel maintains that it is both effective and unavoidable.
 According to Ariel Merari, an Israeli terrorism expert, "it would be foolish not to use profiling when everyone knows that most terrorists come from certain ethnic groups.
 They are likely to be Muslim and young, and the potential threat justifies inconveniencing a certain ethnic group.

 Passengers leaving Israel are checked against a computerized list.
 The computers, maintained by the Israeli Ministry of Interior, are connected to the Israeli police, FBI, Canadian Security Intelligence Service (CSIS), Scotland Yard, Shin Bet, and Interpol in order to catch suspects or others leaving the country illegally.